 He is the 4D room manager having researched the amazing technology and encouraged the Leadership team to invest in this incredible system – which is accessible for all the Pathways in school and really helps to enrich the curriculum.
 Andy is also the Behaviour Manager within school supporting staff with the writing of Positive Behaviour Support Plans and implementation of strategies to support pupils.

-Eloise completed her bachelors degree in Conductive Education where she worked with children and adults with physical disabilities in educational settings.
-Following this she completed her PGCE in primary education.
-From here she began working in a special needs school working with children at a primary age.
-Whilst there, Eloise began to hone her skills working with complex learners and decided to undertake a Masters degree in Education to explore more theory and practical research.
-Eloise specialises in teaching pupils with complex communication needs and has attended various courses and training related to sensory learners and approaches to teaching alternative communication methods to students.
+Before joining Blackfriars academy, Eloise worked in a special school working with children at a primary age.
+Whilst there, she began to hone her skills working with complex learners and decided to undertake a Masters degree in Education to explore more theory and practical research.
+Eloise now specialises in teaching pupils with complex communication needs and more specifically those students who access PODD communication systems.
+She has attended various courses and training related to sensory learners and approaches to teaching alternative communication methods to students.
 Eloise graduated with an MA in 2019 where her final research was centred around teaching students with complex communication needs, early reading and writing skills.
-Following her graduation Eloise was ready for a new challenge and wanted to work with older students in a larger setting.
-She absolutely loves her new role at Blackfriars and is a very happy member of the team.
-In her spare time Eloise spends most of her time split between her animal family and her human family.
-Her favourite season is winter when she goes on regular ski trips and muddy walks with her dog in the snow!

 Form teacher Royal Doulton

 Teaches Science, Work Skills, Life Skills

 Previous work life before teaching – Aviation and Automotive Industry up to 2015